Intune Endpoint Management: Device Security 2026

 Zero Trust device management

-Zero Trust means no device is trusted by default.
-Intune enforces this at the device layer.
-Compliance policies check every device before granting access.
-Conditional Access enforces the policy at the Microsoft 365 layer.
+Zero Trust means that no device is trusted by default.
+Intune supports this principle by enforcing rules at the device level.
+Compliance policies check each device before granting access.

-The result: a device that fails a compliance check loses access immediately.
-The user sees a self-remediation prompt.
-The IT team sees the event in Intune and Defender dashboards.
+When a device fails a compliance check, it loses access right away.
+The user receives a self-remediation prompt.
+Meanwhile, the IT team can view the event in the Intune and Defender dashboards.

 Conditional Access policy design

-Effective Conditional Access uses named locations, device platforms, and sign-in risk signals together.
-A policy that blocks access from unknown devices but allows access from compliant managed devices is the baseline.
-Add risk-based Conditional Access from Entra ID Protection for higher-security environments.
+Effective Conditional Access combines named locations, device platforms, and sign-in risk signals.
+The basic policy blocks access from unknown devices while allowing access from compliant managed devices.

 BYOD strategy with app protection policies